|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Email questions to DHS.ETVcoordinator@state.mn.us or call 651-431-4663.

 All ETV recipients must complete an orientation before using their ETV funds.
-You can attend an orientation session or review a PowerPoint orientation session.
-Recipients will receive information on the orientation sessions with their ETV award letter.
-ETV staff will no longer do individual orientation sessions.
+ETV recipients will receive information on the orientation sessions with their ETV award letter.

-• Go to the Minnesota Office of Higher Education website for information about selecting and applying for public post-secondary schools and exploring college options.
+Go to the Minnesota Office of Higher Education Choosing a College website for information about selecting, applying and exploring post-secondary schools options.
+Get more information by reviewing the Choosing a College Publication.

 What’s a FAFSA?

 The first step in applying for financial aid is to complete and submit the Free Application for Federal Student Aid (FAFSA).
-The FAFSA application is used to apply for federal student grants, work-study aid and loans.
+The FAFSA application is used to apply for federal student grants, work-study aid, and loans.
 You may also use this application to apply for most state and some private aid.
 These Tips for Completing the FAFSA are provided by the Minnesota Office of Higher Education.
-Free information and assistance is available at Minnesota College Goal, a statewide volunteer program that help students and families who are applying for financial aid for post secondary education in Minnesota.

 All applicants for financial aid are categorized as either dependent or independent.
 When applying, you will be considered independent if you are a state ward or in foster care at age 13 or older, and you will not have to submit financial information about your family.